-You Hear Tone Name Heard Short, Low- Pitched Tone Radio Self Test Fail When radio fails its power-up self test.
+You Hear Tone Name Heard

+Short, Low- Pitched Tone Radio Self Test Fail When radio fails its power-up self test.

 Reject When an unauthorized request is made.

-Time-Out Timer Warning Four seconds before time out.
+You Hear Tone Name Heard Time-Out Timer Warning Four seconds before time out.
 No ACK Received When radio fails to receive an acknowledgment.
 Individual Call Warning Tone When radio is in an individual call for greater than 6 seconds without any activity.
 Man Down Entry When radio initiates Man Down mode.

-You Hear Tone Name Heard Long, Low- Time-Out Timer Timed Out After time out.
+Long, Low- Time-Out Timer Timed Out After time out.
 Pitched Tone Talk Prohibit/PTT Inhibit (When PTT button is pressed) transmissions are not allowed.
 Lack of Voice PTT Time out When the radio ends your call after it detected there are lack of voice for 5 seconds after the PTT is pressed and hold.
 Your radio ends the call to enable your radio to receive calls from other radio users.
 Out of Range (When PTT button is pressed) the radio is out of range of the system.
 Invalid Mode When radio is on an unpreprogrammed channel.
 A Group of Low-Pitched Tones Busy When system is busy.
-Short, Medium- Valid Key-Press When a correct key is pressed.
-Pitched Tone Radio Self Test Pass When radio passes its power-up self test.
-Clear Voice At beginning of a non-coded communication.
-Priority Channel Received When activity on a priority channel is received.
-Emergency Alarm /Call Entry When entering the emergency state.
+Short, Medium- Pitched Tone Valid Key-Press When a correct key is pressed.